Aamir-Meman/kubernetes-linuxacademy/README.md

   -$ wget -qO- http://$POD_IP

-  -$ kubectl port-froward apche :80 & { It will forward to the localhost }
+  -$ kubectl port-forward apche :80 & { It will forward to the localhost }

   -$ wget -qO- http://localhost:<$Mapping_port>